-Stewart Germann, Partner at Stewart Germann Law Office, discusses the importance of social media as a powerful tool to be used by franchisors and how it can damage a brand overnight.
+Stewart Germann, Principal at Stewart Germann Law Office, discusses the importance of social media as a powerful tool to be used by franchisors and how it can damage a brand overnight.
 For more on franchising, read his previous articles here.

 Franchisors who embark on international franchising have to monitor and handle the impact of social media on their brands on a daily basis as a brand can be destroyed overnight.
 Facebook is a useful tool but it can be very damaging to any brand and something can go up overnight which has major impact.
 How do you deal with it?